Lua is a powerful and fast programming language that is easy to learn and use and to embed into your application.

 Here is a simple terminal session that downloads the current release of Lua and builds it in a Linux system:

-To embed Lua into your program, you'll need Lua headers to compile your program and a Lua library to link with it.
-You'll also need a C or C++ compiler for your program, because the Lua headers and library are written in C. If you're getting a ready-made Lua package for your platform, you'll probably need the development package as well.
+To embed Lua into your C or C++ program, you'll need the Lua headers to compile your program and a Lua library to link with it.
+If you're getting a ready-made Lua package for your platform, you'll probably need the development package as well.
 Otherwise, just download Lua and add its source directory to your project.